 By using the software, the number of mold and production design trials can be reduced significantly and the ROI can be achieved after the first new bottle design.

-With our new software NOGRID pointsBlow we have put a product in the market, that is unique: Any software but NOGRID pointsBlow can simulate the glass forming process of container glass based on the Blow Blow (BB), Press Blow (PB) and Narrow Neck Press Blow (NNPB) Process in full 3-D and in feasible computation time.
+NOGRID pointsBlow is unique on the market: Any software but NOGRID pointsBlow can simulate the glass forming process of container glass for the forming processes Blow Blow (BB), Press and Blow (PB) , Narrow Neck Press and Blow (NNPB) and PB for tableware in full 3-D and in feasible computation time.

 Don't miss your chance to simulate the glass forming process absolutely professional.
 You'll be more effective, you'll save time and resources with NOGRID pointsBlow software.
 You will be convinced and inspired if you decide to test our software.
 Please contact us for a trial version.